String Constants

 "This constant has an embedded ""quote"" mark"

 Multiline text string constants are text string constants that occupy more than one line in the body of a script.
 Only the dollar-sign + double-quote character combination($") can be used to enclose a multiline string constant.
 With the few exceptions noted below all text appearing between the beginning '$"' delimiter and ending '$"' delimiter are included in the resulting constant's text.
 This includes the ASNI new line (line-feed) character that delimits each line in scripts and any white-space characters.
-Note that when a script line is delimited by the carriage-return + line-feed combination, the carriage return is converted to a space and the line-feed character is retained.
+Note that when a script line is delimited by the carriage-return + line-feed combination, the carriage-return is converted to a space and the line-feed character is retained.

 In order to maintain preprocessor performance the colon(:) and number-sign(#) characters must be escaped in multiline text string constants.
 To place a single colon or number-sign in a multiline text string, specify a double colon(::) or number-sign(##).
 The failure to escape these characters results in an error.